Olson Tree Care

-Selecting trees goes far beyond structure to a Certified Arborist and is one of the last things to look for when selecting a tree.
+Selecting trees goes far beyond structure and is one of the last things to look for when selecting a tree.
 To those who are structural and aesthetic purists, this is blasphemy.

-If an Arborist does not look at structure first, what should they look at when selecting a tree?
+If a Des Moines Arborist does not look at structure first, what should they look at when selecting a tree?

 1. Healthy Foliage and lots of it.
 A healthy tree is evidence by its leaves.
 Sparse, disfigured and discolored foliage frequents an unhealthy tree.